 Did you know…

-After a few minor distractions (unfortunate dating choices and well-intenioned but misguided pre-med studies), Mary committed herself to writing on February 10, 1994 and then sold her debut to Harper Collins Avon A in 2004.
+After a few minor distractions (unfortunate dating choices and well-intentioned but misguided pre-med studies), Mary committed herself to writing on February 10, 1994, and then sold her debut to Harper Collins Avon A in 2004.
 Hot Tamara was selected by Cosmopolitan magazine as the Red Hot Read of April 2005.
 The book wasn’t banned but Grandma was proud!

 Mary grew up in a haunted house in National City, CA. She cries every time she sees the movies, The Ghost and Mrs. Muir and Casablanca, and feels that Joan Collins is by far the preeminent TV villain (which is why Joan plays such a pivotal role in the novel, In Between Men).

 A graduate of USC, Mary lives in The O.C. with her family.